pbenner/autodiff/README.md

 ```go
   Variables(2, x, y)
 ```
-where the first argument means that derivatives up to second order should be computed.
+where the first argument says that derivatives up to second order should be computed.
 After evaluating *f*, i.e.
 ```go
   z := f(x, y)
 ```